twentyOne2x/attnmarkets-docs/pages/introduction/the-missing-layer-for-onchain-revenues.md

 - non-dilutive funding for apps, DAOs, and creators,
 - repeatable credit templates for launchpads and incubators,
-- and pooled revenue-backed yield for LPs,
+- pooled revenue-backed yield for LPs,
+- and simple “park and earn” behaviour for idle income,

 instead of remaining only a number on a dashboard or idle balances in miscellaneous wallets.